apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/emr_info.png" alt="Computational resource info" width="480">
 </p>

-Also you can go to computational resource master UI via link "Apache Spark Master', "EMR Master" or "Dataproc Master" .
+Also you can go to computational resource master UI via link "Spark job tracker url', "EMR job tracker url" or "Dataproc job tracker url".

 Since Computational resource is up and running - you are now able to leverage cluster computational power to run your analytical jobs on.